graphic drawing of nerve cells on a dark blue background

 What is the Clinical Research on Zinc and the Eye

 Zinc was included in the Age-Related Eye Disease Study (AREDS and AREDS 2) because it is found in high concentrations in ocular tissue.
 Previous studies have shown that there is a decrease in zinc in the macular area as we get older.
-Studies are inconclusive as to whether zinc alone will decrease the progression of ARMD, but the AREDS study found that zinc in combination with antioxidants did decrease the progression of intermediate and advanced ARMD by 25%.
+Studies are inconclusive as to whether zinc alone will decrease the progression of ARMD, but the AREDS study found that zinc in combination with antioxidants did decrease the progression of intermediate and advanced stages of ARMD by 25%.

 Previously mentioned, it is thought to have multiple functions, all of which are not completely understood.
 It is thought to play a role in preventing cataracts, needed for corneal healing, and possibly a role is retinitis pigmentosa and thyroid eye disease.
 More clinical research is underway.